TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![VSCode Pymakr plugin](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/01-instal_pymakr_plugin.png)

-When both the VSCode editor and the Pymakr plugin have been successfully installed you are ready to connect and start programming your FiPy.
+When Node.js, VSCode editor and the Pymakr plugin have been successfully installed you are ready to connect and start programming your FiPy.
 The next chapter will show you how to assemble your FiPy dev-kit.

 ## 3. Assemble the FiPy Dev-Kit